Analysis | How UK’s Tories Will Elect Leader to Replace Johnson

 3. Who will run the country in the meantime?

-Johnson said in his resignation statement on July 7 that he intended to stay on as caretaker premier until a new leader is in place, as his predecessor Theresa May did.
-It’s not clear if his party will allow him to remain for that long, and if there is sufficient pressure for him to leave, Deputy Prime Minister Dominic Raab could step in as acting prime minister.
-Opposition leader Keir Starmer said before Johnson’s statement that if he were to stay on, the Labour party would bring a vote of confidence in Parliament.
+Johnson said in his resignation speech on July 7 that he intended to stay on as caretaker premier until a new leader is in place, as his predecessor Theresa May did.
+It’s not clear if his party will allow him to remain for that long.
+Opposition leader Keir Starmer said that if Johnson were to stay on, his Labour Party would bring a vote of no confidence in Parliament.
+Such a vote, held among all MPs in the House of Commons, was expected to fail because it would require significant support among Conservatives, who are expected to vote against it because it could trigger an early election.

-Whoever replaces Johnson will inherit an economy buffeted by a cost-of-living crisis as inflation accelerates at the fastest pace in four decades.
-Unrest among workers is already fomenting as rail staff, postal workers, teachers and trial lawyers all declare walkouts or debate doing so, prompting parallels with the 1970s.
-The new leader will also have to repair a fractured party that’s looking tired after 12 years in power and suffered as Johnson’s administration has lurched from one crisis to another.
+Whoever replaces Johnson will inherit an economy buffeted by a cost-of-living crisis with inflation running at the fastest pace in four decades.
+Unrest among trade unions is fomenting as rail staff, postal workers, teachers and trial lawyers all declared walkouts or have debated doing so, prompting parallels with the 1970s.
+The new leader will also have to repair a fractured party that’s had 12 years in power and suffered as Johnson’s administration lurched from one crisis to another.
 And they’ll have to mend relations with the European Union that have been strained by Johnson’s threats to renege on the Brexit agreement he negotiated.

-• A House of Commons Library briefing paper on the Tory party leadership election process.
+Pressure was building on Johnson for months after a series of scandals, including the so-called “Partygate” events during the pandemic, for which the 58-year-old leader became the first premier found to have broken the law while in the top job.

 • A Bloomberg Opinion column by Bobby Ghosh on Johnson’s possible successors.